Protocol v1

 1. Initialize Hackathon

-Admin calls initialize_hackathon with name, USDC mint, tier percentages, deposit amount, and timestamps.
-Creates the HackathonState PDA and escrow token account.
+Admin calls initialize_hackathon with name, ranking, deposit amount, and deadlines.
+This creates the HackathonState PDA and escrow token account.

 2